Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Introduction

-The DYnamic Neuromorphic Asynchronous Processor --- ScalablE 2 (Dynap-SE2) is a mixed-signal chip that inherits the event-driven nature of the DYNAP family~\cite{moradi18}.
-It directly emulates biological behavior using analog spiking neurons and analog synapses as the computing units.
-The neural cores' transistors operate in the subthreshold region, resulting in power consumption below 1~mW.
-Each Dynap-SE2 chip is equipped with 1024~adaptive exponential integrate-and-fire (AdExpIF) analog ultra-low-power spiking neurons and 64~synapses per neuron.
-Fig.~\ref{fig:dynapse_architecture} displays an abstract overview of the architecture of the chip.
+The DYnamic Neuromorphic Asynchronous Processor --- ScalablE 2 (DYNAP-SE2) is a mixed-signal chip that inherits the event-driven nature of the DYNAP family~\cite{moradi18, Richter2023}.
+It directly emulates biological behavior using analog spiking neurons and analog synapses as the computational units.
+The transistors of the neural cores operate in the subthreshold regime, resulting in power consumption below 1~mW.
+Each DYNAP-SE2 chip is equipped with 1024~adaptive exponential integrate-and-fire (AdExpIF) analog ultra-low-power spiking neurons and 64~synapses per neuron.
+Fig.~\ref{fig:dynapse_architecture} includes an overview of the architecture of the chip.

+The DYNAP-SE2 digital spike routing architecture involves pre-synaptic neurons broadcasting their spiking activities on an internal bus using specific neuron ``tags''.
+Post-synaptic neurons monitor the bus for up to 64 tags each, such that they can connect to up to 64 pre-synaptic tag IDs.
+This approach enables both sparse and dense connection patterns, and since multiple neurons may broadcast the same tag, permits a fan in of greater than 64 pre-synaptic neurons.

+In this routing system, post-synaptic neurons themselves effectively store the weight matrices through their broadcasting and listening connections.
+The strength of each synaptic weight is determined by the weight current configuration stored at each synapse.
+This means that the synaptic efficiency, or the impact of a pre-synaptic neuron's signal on a post-synaptic neuron, is determined by the amount of current assigned to that particular synaptic connection.
+For more comprehensive information on the specific mechanisms of weight storage and transfer in this architecture, refer to \cite{Richter2023}, and \cite{cakal22}.

-The neural computation unit serves as the primary building block for creating the dynamics in Dynap-SE2.
+The neural computation unit serves as the primary building block for creating the dynamics in DYNAP-SE2.
 Each neural core (NC) consists of 256~analog neurons that share the same parameter set.
 The digital memory blocks, Content-Addressable Memories (CAMs) and Static-RAMs (SRAMs), store the transmitting and receiving event configurations, respectively.
 The synapses and neuron soma carry out analog computations, with four different types of synapses --- AMPA, GABA, NMDA, and SHUNT --- integrating the incoming events and injecting current into the membrane.
 AMPA and NMDA activation increase the firing probability, while GABA and SHUNT activation decrease it.